9 of the Best Tips To Plan A Small Intimate Wedding

 If you’re one of the many couples looking to plan a small wedding, here’s a few key points for your wedding planning:

-1. Why a Small Wedding?
+1. Why have a Small Wedding?

 Before you even get to ‘I do’, understand what appeals to you in an intimate wedding.
 Is it the privacy and exclusivity it offers?
 Maybe it’s the preference of a more meaningful wedding that can be personalised?
 Or perhaps is it to do with your wedding budget, or because you want to marry abroad?